William-Robert-Robertson/WildCamera/README.md

 - 160 to 190 Wh per day

+Measurements on a Swiss forest floor are in directory [/Power Harvesting/](https://github.com/William-Robert-Robertson/WildCamera/tree/main/Power%20Harvesting)

 Worst case based on "The Distribution of Solar Radiation Within a Deciduous Forest" Hutchison & Matt 1977 - on forest floor on 16 January 1973 and 20% efficiency

 - c.
-6 Watts per meter diffuse
+6 Watts per square meter diffuse
 - c.
-28 Watts per meter total
+28 Watts per square meter total

 ---